hirrolot/poica/README.md

 ### Motivation

 Sometimes it's desirable not to only declare new data types, but also to introspect their inner structure.
-With type introspection it is possible to achieve:
+Type introspection makes possible such things as these:

  - [Type-driven (de)serialization]
  - [Type-driven command-line arguments parsing]